 Is the cash from a cash out refinance taxable?

 No, the cash you receive from a cash out refinance isn’t taxed.
-That’s because the IRS considers the money a loan you have to pay back rather than income.
+That’s because the IRS considers the money a loan you must pay back rather than income.
 There could even be tax benefits depending on how you use the money.
-Consult your tax advisor to discuss how this could apply to your particular situation.
+Consult your tax advisor to discuss how this could apply to your situation.

 Can you get a tax deduction from a cash out refinance?